tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Met a young girl hiking to Telluride in 5 to 7 weeks.

-Stopped at quartz mine for lunch.
-I rested and waited for clouds before I traversed the Hayman burn area.
+Stopped at the abandoned quartz mine at mile 1.1 in segment 2 for lunch.
+The truck that was converted to pull ore carts out of the mine was kinda cool.
+The sun was blazing and this was the hottest spot on the entire trail.
+So I rested and waited for clouds before I traversed the Hayman burn area.

 Camped at intersection with Redskin Creek Trail.